parrisma/rfq-rag/README.md

 Repetitive tasks drain energy and stifle creativity.
 So, how do we offload them to AI?
 Large Language Models (LLMs) offer a powerful solution, but they often lack the specialized knowledge or access to sensitive data required for real-world applications.

 That's where **Retrieval Augmented Generation (RAG)** comes in!
 Imagine running your own private LLM, safe from internet exposure, and injecting it with the precise data it needs to excel.
-This is RAG's.
+This is RAG's super power.

 But how do we find that "precise data"?
 Understanding the context of complex information is key.
 This is where **vector databases** shine.
 They allow us to store and retrieve documents based on their semantic similarity to a given query, ensuring the LLM gets the most relevant information.